Leah Messer Business: ‘Teen Mom’ Star Focusing On Daughters After LA Trip

 A photo posted by Leah dawn (@leahdawn92mtv) on

-Leah Messer hasn’t talked about what company she’s working with, but she wants to focus on the products and she recently shared a video where she showcased some of the products.
-In addition, Messer has been sharing pictures of herself wearing some of the shades that she’s selling and she’s clearly rocking all of the colors.
+Leah Messer hasn’t talked about what company she’s working with, but she wants to focus on the products, and she recently shared a video where she showcased some of the products.
+In addition, Messer has been sharing pictures of herself wearing some of the shades that she’s selling, and she’s clearly rocking all of the colors.

 What do you think of Leah Messer working hard for her children?
-Do you think she will manage to make his lipstick company a great success?
+Do you think she will manage to make this lipstick company a great success?

 [Featured Image via MTV]